 It’s been a little over 3 months now that I have gotten setup with Computershare and CIBC Mellon and I thought I would share my experience.
 I have explained the process I did to get setup in a previous post entitled ‘Full DRiP: A New Beginning‘ so you may want to start with that article if you are not familiar.

 To show anyone wanting to get started, I thought I would share my current holdings and its progress.
 I currently have 499.46$.
 Not a crazy amount.
 It’s very simple and within reach for many.
 I paid ZERO dollars in fee (note that some DRiP have fees associated) but I did pay an appreciation fee of 10$ per first share setup.
 It’s MUCH cheaper than requesting a share certificate from your broker!
 I have used the boards from the DRiP Investing Resource Center to acquire my initial purchases.
 It’s a great group of people!
-For anyone reading this blog, thank you for keeping that community alive.
+For anyone reading this blog, thank you

 Continue reading My 3 month DRIP Review with Computershare & CIBC Mellon